georchestra/LDAP/README.md

-This directory contains 3 LDIF files which aim to facilitate LDAP configuration.
+This repository aims to configure and populate an OpenLDAP directory before installing [geOrchestra](http://georchestra.org).

-There are 2 main ways of having openLDAP configured :
+There are 2 main ways of having OpenLDAP configured :

 - One using a single conf file (on debian/ubuntu systems, located in /etc/ldap/sldapd.conf)